fabriziomiano/covidashit/README.md

 # COVID-19 Dash-IT

-A simple dashboard with a chart of the current italian trend based on the national data provided by the "Protezione Civile"
+A simple dashboard with a chart of the current italian trend based on the national data provided by the "Protezione Civile".

+The app is deployed on Heroku &#8594; [here](https://covidashit.herokuapp.com/)

 ##### Link to data &#8594; [here](https://github.com/pcm-dpc/COVID-19/blob/master/dati-json/dpc-covid19-ita-andamento-nazionale.json)